toran4/pfsense-http-wol/README.md

-# HTTP to WakeOnLan thru Pfsense
+# HTTP to WakeOnLan thru pfSense
 REST API to trigger Wake-on-Lan thru pfSense.

 You need a [pfSense](https://www.pfsense.org/) router apable of sending Wake-On-Lan requests to devices in the network.